renohacks.com

 • Major renovation — replacing plumbing, leveling walls, or even remodeling the layout.

-👉 In this article, we focus on cosmetic renovation — quick, affordable, and totally doable as a DIY project.
+👉 In this article, we focus on cosmetic renovation — quick, affordable, and completely doable as a DIY project.

 Planning Your Bathroom Makeover